define-private-public/PSRayTracing/README.rst

 Some of them created massive perf. boosts for me (e.g. 12%, 7%, etc.).
 While some others were very tiny, it was hard to measure (e.g. 1%, 0.5%); which could be within the margin of error.
-So I will say that not all of these are fully conclusive, but I would like others to take a look as well and report to me if my method or the book’s method was better on your system.
-For instance, I’m on an ``Intel(R) Core(TM) i5-7300U CPU @ 2.60GHz``.
-(I’d like to see what one of those magical AMD Ryzen Threadripper does. :] )
+So I will say that not all of these are fully conclusive, but I would like others to take a look as well and report to me if my method or the book's method was better on your system.
+For instance, I'm on an ``Intel(R) Core(TM) i5-7300U CPU @ 2.60GHz``.
+(I'd like to see what one of those magical AMD Ryzen Threadripper does. :] )

-I’m not going to go into gory details of the code, as it can get a bit long.
-If you’ interested in seeing what I did for a certain option, search through the code (C++) looking for ``#ifdef`` statements that have a corresponding ``USE_*`` to them.
+I'm not going to go into gory details of the code, as it can get a bit long.
+If you' interested in seeing what I did for a certain option, search through the code (C++) looking for ``#ifdef`` statements that have a corresponding ``USE_*`` to them.
 For example, if you wanted to look to see what I wrote for ``WITH_BOOK_AABB_HIT``, search for ``USE_BOOK_AABB_HIT``.